VermeilChan/VAE/README.md

 # Vermeil's Addon Extractor (VAE)

-**Vermeil's Addon Extractor (VAE)** is a user-friendly utility designed to simplify the extraction of Garry's Mod (GMod) addons and various archive formats.
-Whether you're using SteamCMD, downloading addons from third-party websites, or managing addons without owning the game, VAE streamlines the extraction process, making it both fast and hassle-free.
+**Vermeil's Addon Extractor (VAE)** is a user-friendly utility designed to simplify the extraction of Garry's Mod addons and various archive formats.
+Whether you're using SteamCMD, downloading addons from third-party websites, or managing addons without owning the game, VAE streamlines the extraction process, making it fast and hassle-free.

 ## Features

-- **Cross-Platform Compatibility:** Works on Windows, macOS, and Linux.
+- 🖥️ Cross-Platform Compatibility: Works on Windows, macOS, and Linux.
-- **Support for Multiple Archive Formats:** Easily extracts `.zip`, `.rar`, `.7z`, and `.tar` files.
+- 📦 Support for Multiple Archive Formats: Easily extracts `.zip`, `.rar`, `.7z`, and `.tar` files.
-- **Automatic Handling:** Effortlessly processes `.gma` files and archives.
+- 🔄 Automatic Handling: Effortlessly processes `.gma` files and archives.
-- **Fast and Efficient:** Utilizes multi-threading for quicker extraction.
+- ⚡ Fast and Efficient: Utilizes multi-threading for quicker extraction.
-- **Easy to Use:** Simple command-line interface for straightforward operation.
+- 🛠️ Easy to Use: Simple command-line interface for straightforward operation.

 ## Requirements